WALKER P. DOWNEY

 Books

-Resonant Bodies: David Tudor, Pauline Oliveros, and the Emergence of Sound Art, book under contract with University of California Press
+Resonant Bodies: David Tudor, Pauline Oliveros, and the Engineering of Hybridity, book under contract with University of California Press.

 Peer-Reviewed Publications